-- Babies get a 5-in-1 shot that includes diphtheria, tetanus, pertussis, polio and Haemophilus influenzae type B vaccines.
-They get it when they are 2 months, 4 months, 6 months and 18 months old.
+- Babies get a 5-in-1 shot that includes diphtheria, tetanus, pertussis, polio and Haemophilus influenzae type b (Hib) vaccines.

 - When they are between 4 and 6 years old, preschool children get a 4-in-1 shot, which protects against diphtheria, tetanus, pertussis and polio.

 - The vaccines against diphtheria and tetanus protect you for about 10 years.
-And recently, many teenagers have been getting whooping cough because the protection from their baby shots has worn off.
+And recently, many teenagers have been getting whooping cough because the protection from their earlier shots has worn off.